anycable/docs.anycable.io/docs/how_to_anycable_server.md

 ### Step 1.
 Server

-First of all, you need a _server_ – the entry point for clients connections – which can handle incoming data and disconnection events.
+First of all, you need a _server_–the entry point for clients connections – which can handle incoming data and disconnection events.

 ```js
 interface Server {